olivereisenhut/buk-game/README.md

-# buk-tech-social
+# BUK Tech Social

-Social game development at Sommercamp 2022
+Social game development at BUK Sommercamp 2022

+### Currently in preparation

+More info will be added as we build this base-game in the coming weeks.